ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/06b-implementing-general-trees.md

 the number of nodes (i.e., the overhead fraction is 1/2).
 The extra space is required by the `null` pointers.
 We should be able to store the node list more compactly.
-However, any sequential implementation must recognize when a leaf node has been reached, that is, a leaf node indicates the end of a subtree.
+However, any sequential implementation must recognise when a leaf node has been reached, that is, a leaf node indicates the end of a subtree.
 One way to do this is to explicitly list with each node whether it is an internal node or a leaf.
 If a node $X$ is an internal node, then we know that its two children (which may be